AdobeDocs/commerce-php/src/pages/developer/package/component.md

 ## Overview of packaging {#package-over}

-The Magento application uses [Composer](https://glossary.magento.com/composer) packages to distribute, install, and upgrade components in an application instance.
+The Adobe Commerce and Magento Open Source applications use [Composer](https://glossary.magento.com/composer) packages to distribute, install, and upgrade components in an application instance.

 To package a component, you must:

-*  Create a Magento Composer file (`composer.json`).
+*  Create a Composer file (`composer.json`).
 *  Register the component using `registration.php`
 *  Package and publish your component.

-## Create a Magento Composer file {#composer}
+## Create a Composer file {#composer}

-The Magento `composer.json` file defines the name, requirements, version, and other basic information about the component.
+The `composer.json` file defines the name, requirements, version, and other basic information about the component.
 This file must be placed in the root directory of the [module](https://glossary.magento.com/module).

 The `composer.json` uses [Composer's generic schema](https://getcomposer.org/doc/04-schema.md), with the following restrictions: